Domestic Limited Liability Company: Everything You Need to Know

 Just like corporations, LLCs sometimes consolidate or merge their operations into a single LLC or other business entity.
 This could be for ease of operations or because the LLC was sold.
 When this happens, the LLC must file paperwork, usually called a Certificate of Consolidation or Merger, with the Secretary of State to provide notice of and formally effect the change.

-If the LLC is merging into the other entity, or otherwise not surviving the merger or consolidation, the Certificate should include the fact that the LLC is being cancelled in the title and texts of the document.
+If the LLC is merging into the other entity, or otherwise not surviving the merger or consolidation, the Certificate should include the fact that the LLC is being canceled in the title and texts of the document.
 The appropriate Certificate must be signed by someone with authority to act for the LLC, usually a member-manager.
 As with virtually every filing, there is a fee associated with filing this paperwork that varies in amount from state to state.

 If your domestic limited liability company or foreign limited liability company needs legal representation to help with compliance issues, drafting contracts, changing ownership, or anything else, post your legal need on UpCounsel’s attorney connection platform.
 Top, experienced, licensed attorneys check these postings every day and provide you with offers to help.